dkguo/walk2roll/README.md

 ```

 # Overview
-In this work, we design and prototype two-DoF walking-rolling robot.
+In this work, we design and prototype a two-DoF walking-rolling robot.
 This repository contains
 1) Code for leg profile generation and analysis
 2) CAD files of the prototype
 3) Code of the event-driven controller
-4) Demo videos

 # Prerequisites
 This code is tested with MATLAB, Arduino, and Arduino UNO Wifi Rev 2.